-Diabetes is the leading cause of new cases of blindness in adults aged 20-74 years, the leading cause of chronic kidney failure, and the leading cause of lower extremity amputations not related to injury.
-Individuals with diabetes are 2-4 times as likely to have a heart attack or stroke as are those without diabetes.
+Diabetes is the leading cause of new cases of blindness in adults aged 20-74 years, the leading cause of chronic kidney disease, and the leading cause of lower extremity amputations not related to injury.
+Individuals with diabetes are 2-4 times as likely to have a heart attack or stroke than are those without diabetes.

 Tests for diabetes mellitus include:

-- diabetes is characterized by a fasting glucose level greater than 126
+- diabetes is diagnosed by a fasting glucose level greater than 126 mg/dl; and

-- two hour postprandial blood sugar (blood sugar test two hours after a meal), normal level less than 140mg/dl.
+- two-hour postprandial blood sugar (blood sugar test drawn two hours after a meal), A normal post prandial level less than 140mg/dl.

 Who to test and how often

-Healthy subjects over 45 years of age should have fasting blood glucose level checked every three years; however, adults at a higher than normal risk of developing diabetes mellitus should be checked more frequently than every three years.
+Healthy subjects over 45 years of age should have fasting blood glucose level checked every three years.
+Adults at a higher than normal risk of developing diabetes mellitus should be checked on a more frequent basis.